 K80-K87 Diseases of the gallbladder, biliary tract and pancreas

-K82 Other disorders of gallbladder
+K82 Other gallbladder diseases

-Causes of deformation of the gallbladder
+Causes of gallbladder deformation

 • chronic inflammatory process of the biliary tract;

-• stones in the gallbladder or ducts;
+• stones in the gall bladder or ducts;

 • adhesive process;